AlexNek/TrackingShips/README.md

 ## How to run example

-First read the Marting Fowler blog, the start the example Clone the code, open solution, run console application.
+First read the Marting Fowler blog, then start the example.
+Clone the code, open solution, run console application.
 You can see the follwing output:
 ```
 Martin Fowler event sourcing example: